Alb111/to_the_moon/src/housekeeping/README.md

 ## Technical Specifications
 * **Flash Interface:** Uses the SPI protocol (Mode 0) to communicate with external flash memory via the SPI Engine.
 * **Word Assembly:** The controller retrieves 8-bit data packets and assembles them into 32-bit words using a **Little-Endian** format.
-* **System Control:** * `cores_en_o`: Held low during the boot process to keep the CPU cores in a reset state.
+* **System Control:** `cores_en_o`: Held low during the boot process to keep the CPU cores in a reset state.
     * `boot_done_o`: Signals the completion of the transfer and acts as the selector for the Memory Controller mux.
 * **Path:** Muxed directly into the Memory Controller to ensure MSI Directory state remains clean during initialization.

 ## Flash Reprogramming (Pass-Through Mode)
-The subsystem supports external flash reprogramming using a USB-to-SPI bridge IC.
+The subsystem supports external flash reprogramming using an external SPI master (e.g. USB-to-SPI bridge).
+In this design, the flash pins are shared between the bootloader and the external programmer.

 **Operation:**

 When `pass_thru_en_i = 1`:
-* Boot FSM and SPI Engine are held in reset.
+* Boot controller system is held in reset.
-* Internal SPI master signals are disabled.
+* Internal SPI outputs (`spi_sck_o`, `spi_mosi_o`, `flash_csb_o`) are tri-stated.
-* External SPI signals (`ext_sck_i`, `ext_mosi_i`, `ext_csb_i`) are muxed directly to the flash pins.
-* Flash MISO is routed back to the external interface.
-* In this mode, the chip remains inactive while an external SPI master directly programs the flash.
+* An external SPI master can directly drive the flash pins (`SCK`, `MOSI`, `CSB`) and read from `MISO`.

+This allows the external SPI master to safely program the flash without conflicts with the internal bootloader logic.

 When `pass_thru_en_i = 0`:
-* Normal boot mode resumes.
+* Tri-state is removed and boot controller system becomes active.
 * Boot controller reads flash and copies contents into SRAM.